alvin-98/daily_datascienc_content_scrapper/README.md

 ## Performance under alternate scenarios
 1. The data was increased 100x
 - The S3 store and Redshift are scalable as the requirements increases, however, there will be a cost incurred based the data stored and time for which the clusters have to run.
 Therefore, it is better to create and shutdown Redshift clusters after usage.
-- The current setup brings in 1 million tweets and 10 thousand youtube videos every day and the Redshift facts and dimension tables are truncated every time before loading in data.
+- The current setup brings in 1 thousand tweets and 100 youtube videos every day and the Redshift facts and dimension tables are truncated every time before loading in data.
+These numbers were chosen keeping the limits of respective api quotas in mind as well as to extract a good quality of information from both sources.

 2. The database needs to be accessed by 100+ people
 - The extraction part of the pipeline can be turned into an API for anyone to use, perhaps using a service like AWS Lambda.